LukasLeppich/LiveAnnotationTool/README.md

 7. Switch annotation with number keys
 8. Press and hold the mouse key or any keyboard key to start an annotation
 9. Release the pressed key to end the annotation
-10. Press ESC to stop recording
+10. Press ESC to stop recording, the annotated file is loaded in review view

 ### Review annotation file